FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 2. No Budget and No Price Changes

-In Classic FPL, managers operate within a budget and deal with player price fluctuations.
+In Classic FPL, managers operate within a budget and navigate player price fluctuations.

 In Draft, there is no budget.
-Draft order determines access — not price.
+Draft order determines access, not price.
 After the draft, all players effectively have equal "value" because they can only be acquired via waivers or trades.
-This removes the financial optimisation element and shifts the focus toward managing scarcity.
+This removes the financial optimisation element and shifts the focus to managing scarcity.

 3. Different Transfer System

-In Draft, you cannot simply sign any available player at any time.
+In Draft, you can’t sign any available player at any time.
 Transfers happen through:

 • Waivers